GYNAECOLOGICAL ILLNESSES

 The most common causes of chronic pain are endometriosis, chronic pelvic inflammatory disease and irritable bowel syndrome.

-This surgery investigates pelvic pain to possibly diagnose or exclude endometriosis, or to look for any other causes.
-Laparoscopic surgery is a keyhole surgery as the cut is made in the belly button which is one centimetre long and half a centimetre in the lower abdomen.
-We insert a telescope inside of the tummy and blow out the tummy with CO2 gas which helps us visualize the pelvis and abdomen and all the organs quite clearly.
+This surgery investigates the pain to possibly diagnose or exclude endometriosis or to look for any other causes.
+Laparoscopic surgery is a keyhole surgery as the cut is made in the belly button, which is one centimetre long and half a centimetre in the lower abdomen.
+We insert a telescope inside of the tummy and blow out the tummy with CO2 gas which helps us visualise the pelvis and abdomen and all the organs quite clearly.
 The telescope enlarges things so we can see even the smallest lesions quite well.

-Another type of surgery that can treat pelvic pain is a laparotomy which involves a bigger cut on the tummy.
+Another type of surgery that can treat this type of pain is a laparotomy which involves a bigger cut on the tummy.
 It is usually done for big pelvic tumours that cannot be removed through laparoscopic surgery.

 Pre-existing conditions that would exclude someone from having laparoscopic surgery would be severe lung disease which makes administering anaesthesia quite difficult.
 Having had multiple operations in the past will also exclude you from laparoscopic surgery because previous surgeries could prevent the entry of the telescope into the abdominal area.